meggieb/CourseraUCIData/CodeBook.md

 ##Transformation/Work to Clean Data from Raw Form
-This data set is a pared down version of the original found in the zip file included in the first section.
+This data set is a pared down version of the original data set (can be found in the zip file in the first section).

-The original data set (found in the zip file) contained 10 separate files that were used (there were more files but not all were not used).
+The original data set contained 10 separate files that were used (there were more files but not all were not used).
 For each record in the files, the following data was captured
 * 561-feature vector of metrics
 * ID of the activity being performed
 * ID of the subject performing the activity